Melania Trump is having a hard time distancing herself from the president

 Notably, the statement from the first lady’s office says nothing about people interacting with the residence staff having to wear masks to protect them in return.

 It wasn’t the first time since the president and first lady tested positive for the coronavirus that she has come across as the responsible one.
-The president took an unnecessary ride in an SUV to wave to supporters outside Walter Reed National Military Medical Center, to aghast reactions from doctors about the risk to the Secret Service agents trapped in the car with an active covid-19 patient.
+The president took an unnecessary ride in an SUV to wave to supporters outside Walter Reed National Military Medical Center, to aghast reactions from doctors about the risk to the Secret Service agents trapped in the car with an active coronavirus patient.
 Meanwhile, it came out that the first lady had chosen not to visit the president in the hospital, “because that would expose the agents who would drive her there,” an unnamed White House official told NBC News.

 Throughout the pandemic, Melania Trump has repeatedly been better at messaging about covid-19 than the president.
 She was the first member of the Trump family to wear a mask in public, and she filmed a PSA about mask-wearing on the same day Trump said at a press briefing, “I just don’t want to wear one.”
-Her social media feeds have been a constant parade of CDC guidance, and she’s put it into practice, encouraging teleworking and mandating staffers wear masks in her offices in the East Wing, according to Stephanie Grisham, the first lady’s press secretary.
+Her social media feeds have been a constant parade of Centers for Disease Control and Prevention guidance, and she’s put it into practice, encouraging teleworking and mandating staffers wear masks in her offices in the East Wing, according to Stephanie Grisham, the first lady’s press secretary.

 On her last solo appearance, a Sept.
 17 trip to visit a New Hampshire hospital that has a cuddling program to soothe babies born with opioid addition, she wore a mask and required that her press pool and everyone in proximity to her wear masks and have been tested for the coronavirus.